 - Stay in bed and rest.

 Fevers aren’t one-size-fits-all, and neither are their symptoms.
-Your overall comfort level and symptoms can help you decide how to treat a fever.
+Your comfort level and symptoms can help you decide how to treat a fever.
 If you have a fever, you may experience the following symptoms:

 Infants and toddlers

 Babies 3 to 6 months old may not require treatment for fevers up to 102°F (38.9°C).
-If your baby has other symptoms, or their fever goes above 102°F (38.9°C), you should call your doctor.
+If your baby has other symptoms or their fever goes above 102°F (38.9°C), call your doctor.